As I started writing my Beowulf retelling back in October, I had a question about one of my antagonists.

 And here are some examples of them done well:

 Smaug, the Hobbit.

-He’s a dragon. ’nuff said.
-Since he’s a dragon the reader knows he will eat anything and anyone, and he desires gold, jewels, and all manner of riches.
-Since he is a dragon we don’t really need any more motives.Yet that doesn’t mean he would be scary or convincing.
-But Smaug is.
+He’s a dragon, ’nuff said.
+Since he’s a dragon, the reader knows he will eat anything and anyone, and that he desires gold, jewels, and all manner of riches.
+Since he is a dragon, we don’t really need any more motives.Yet that doesn’t mean he would be scary.
+But Smaug is scary.

 Tolkien made him scary with mainly two things.

-First, it’s how the other character’s talk about him.
+First, it’s how the other characters talk about him.
 Thorin recounts the decimation of Dale and the Mountain.
-The people live in constant fear of Smaug, even though he hasn’t been seen in years.
+The people of Laketown live in constant fear of Smaug, even though he hasn’t been seen in years.

 Hela, Thor: Ragnarok.

-Hela is – well the goddess of death.
+Hela is – well, the goddess of death.
 She’s about as bad as it gets.
-And it’s clear in Ragnarok that she was always that bad.
+It’s clear in Ragnarok that she was always that bad.
 Her one goal in life was for Asgard to rule all worlds, with her somewhere on the top.
 She started out that way and ended that way.